tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-13-advice-early-in-career.md

 ---
-title: "My advice if you're just starting out your technical writing career"
+title: "If you're just starting out your technical writing career, here's my advice"
 permalink: /blog/career-advice-just-starting-out.html
 categories:
 - technical-writing
 keywords:
 rebrandly: https://idbwrtng.com/career-advice-new
 description: "I recently spoke to some technical writing interns at my work on the topic of career advice.
 The topic was this.
 What advice would you give to those just starting out their technical writing career?
 Imagine turning back the clock 20 years.
 What advice would be most helpful?
 This post expands on some of these ideas.
 It also gave me an opportunity to play around with Midjourney, an art AI tool that automatically creates images based on text prompts.
-Unlike my other posts, this post is mostly visual, as it was intended more as a slide deck than a blog post."
+(For fun, I included the text prompts as captions.)
+Unlike my other posts, this post is more visual, as it was intended more as a slide deck than a blog post."
 published: false
 ---